 Structured DIALOGUE Assumption Checking disciplines were introduced to the business world in the 1990’s through the MIT Dialogue Project & Peter Senge’s Fifth Discipline Fieldbook.

-We applied the tool of DIALOGUE with thousands of corporate executives and employees during large scale change leadership initiatives, strategic planning, interdepartmental team process improvement and most recently in the tough conversations around race relations.
+We applied the tool of DIALOGUE with thousands of corporate executives and employees during large scale change leadership initiatives, strategic planning, interdepartmental team process improvement, employee engagement and most recently in the tough conversations around race relations.

 We begin by facilitating a sequence of 3 zoom meetings on your business agenda to demonstrate results of achieving clarity, coherence & coordinated action.